-The Rochester Museum and Science Center is actually one of the museums I did visit back when I was a college student.
+The Rochester Museum and Science Center is actually one of the museums in Rochester NY that I did visit back when I was a college student.
 During my recent visit, I was impressed to see how much it’s grown and changed.
 Adjacent to the Strasenburgh Planetarium, the Museum and Science Center (RMSC) features traveling exhibits alongside permanent collections.

 Tickets for the museum can be purchased online, and you can also get a combination ticket including a visit to the planetarium.